Guides / Top Tips

 PSA show you just how easy it is to discover your home country by car.
 Get out and explore by doing more with PSA today.

 Sometimes the best discoveries are right on your doorstep.
 Perhaps there are cities you’ve never visited that you’d love to experience, mountains you’d love to climb and beaches you’ve dreamed of walking on, all in your home country.
 Forget expensive train costs and unreliable planes and buses; with a fully equipped car, complete with

 , there are endless possibilities just waiting to be uncovered.
 PSA recently teamed up with content creator Valentin Leonard to prove just how easy it is to adventure, explore and do more, with PSA.

-with a fully equipped car, complete with excess insurance, there are endless possibilities just waiting to be uncovered.
+With a fully equipped car, there are endless possibilities just waiting to be uncovered.
 PSA recently teamed up with content creator Valentin Leonard to prove just how easy it is to adventure, explore and do more, with PSA.

 Driving from Paris to Bourges

 In ideal traffic and with a car in good condition, the drive from Paris to Bourges takes around about four hours.
 If you don’t fancy completing such a long drive all the way through in one go, the route provides some fantastic cultural stop-offs along the way.
 After driving for a couple of hours, the route (via the E5 highway) will take you through the centre of French town, Orléans, an interesting visit to a town that has seen significant regeneration since being heavily damaged during the second world war.
 Its timbered houses and Romanesque churches are also a must for any lover of architecture – the perfect stop off to stretch your legs.
 For an additional refreshment stop before your destination, the French town of Issoudun is renowned for offering authentic, homemade French food that simply must be tasted.
 After this, it’s a mere half an hour’s drive and you will have arrived in Bourges.